 The Shandon HAZ Band practices weekly at the Hut and contribute to local entertainment scene. – the band play monthly regular dates across the Citys Northside community centres, health centres and nursing homes.
 The band facilitates a group of men to focus on songs and providing music to the community.

-Gurrnabraher and Churchfield Green spine initiative
+Gurranabraher and Churchfield Green Spine Initiative